 That was the best move I ever made.
-Something about me and drama just clicked, in the way me and prose never had.
+Something about me and script writing just clicked, in the way me and prose never had.

-For the next five years I worked as a script editor for several different TV companies on various high profile dramas like The Bill, Casualty, Berkeley Square, and Bugs, and I also did stints in house working on developing new shows.
+For the next five years I worked as a script editor for several different TV companies on various high profile dramas like The Bill, Casualty, Berkeley Square, and Bugs, and I also did stints in-house developing new shows.

 Script Editing is The Best Training For a Script Writer

-Working on those high volume, mass market shows was like Commando Boot Camp – when a script isn’t working, the production team is waiting for you, and the director is banging on your door demanding the latest draft, you learn how to make a story work to reach an audience pretty quickly!
+Working on script writing for those high volume, mass market shows is like Commando Boot Camp – when a script isn’t working, the production team is waiting for you, and the director is banging on your door demanding the latest draft, you learn how to make a story work to reach an audience pretty quickly!

-After five years of those kind of highs I thought I had learned enough to get back to what I really wanted to do: write my own screenplays.
+After five years of those kind of highs I thought I knew enough to get back to what I really wanted to do: write my own screenplays.

 I took a chance and resigned.
-I was lucky enough to pick up a commission within two weeks, and I’ve never stopped writing since.
+The time was right: I picked up a commission within two weeks, and I’ve never stopped writing since.